lukhnos/lucenestudy/README.md

 [![Build Status](https://travis-ci.org/lukhnos/lucenestudy.svg)](https://travis-ci.org/lukhnos/lucenestudy)

-This project is a study of Lucene and serves as an example of how you can use Lucene to index documents, search with sorting and paging, highlighting search results, and providing search suggestions (also known as "autocomplete").
+This project is a study of Lucene and serves as an example of how you can use Lucene to index documents, search with sorting and paging, highlight search results, and provide search suggestions (also known as "autocomplete").

 The sample application in this project works like a movie review search engine.
 A sample dataset is provided for testing the app.